Differentiation of the E12.5 mouse rV2 GABAergic and glutamatergic neurons based on transcriptome and chromatin accessibility

 Dynamic accessibility of TF binding sites suggests a genome-wide function for Gata2, Tal1 and Gata3 in the selection of the GABAergic fate.

 A. Genome-wide enrichment of TF binding sites in the accessible regions in GABAergic and glutamatergic lineages.
-Heatmap of chromVAR z-scores (avg(TFBS motifs) per TF) for the expressed TFs in rV2 cell groups.
-All TFs of which a TFBS-motif chromVAR score was among top 10 scores in any cell group are shown.
+Heatmap of chromVAR z-scores (avg(TFBS motifs per TF)) for the expressed TFs in rV2 cell groups.
+All TFs, of which a TFBS-motif chromVAR score was among top 10 scores in any cell group, are shown.

-B. Violin plots of the TF gene expression (average scRNA expression) for Tal1, Gata2, and Gata3; and motif accessibility (chromVAR score) of Tal1, Gata2, and Gata3 TF-motifs in the rV2 cell clusters.
+C. Motif accessibility (chromVAR score) of Tal1, Gata2, and Gata3 HOCOMOCO v12 TFBS motifs in the rV2 cell clusters.
 HOCOMOCO v12 contains three Tal1 motifs, two Gata2 motifs and two Gata3 motifs.
 Ordering of cell groups is the same in all violin plots.

 Genomic targets of the GABAergic selector TFs.

 A. Schematic explaining the strategy of identifying the targets of Tal1, Gata2 and Gata3 selector TFs.
-Within the TAD containing a gene, a feature overlapping a CUT&Tag peak for the selector TF, and a footprint for the TF at a position with weighted mean conservation score > 0.5 are found.
+Within the TAD containing a gene, features overlapping a CUT&Tag peak for the selector TF, and a footprint for the TF at a position with weighted mean conservation score > 0.5 are identified.
 Genes linked to features fulfilling these conditions are considered target genes.
 For linkage, the Spearman correlation-based LinkPeaks score between the feature targeted by the selector TF and expression of the gene is required to be >2 (positive effect link) or <-2 (negative effect link) with a p-value <0.01.

 B. Number of target genes and the overlap between Gata2, Gata3 and Tal1 target genes.

 C. GSEA of Tal1 targets.
 Mouse genes are ranked by the difference in the expression in GA1-2 vs GL1-2 cell groups (log2 avg FC).
 Tal1 target genes are indicated with black lines.
-In leading edges, the GA1-2-enriched target genes are highlighted in blue and GL1-2-enriched genes with red.
+In leading edges, the GA1-2-enriched target genes are highlighted in blue and GL1-2- enriched genes with red.
 Scatterplots show the expression of the target genes in both edges.
 D-F. Characterization of Tal1 target genes.

 D. Count of target features by the positive and negative effect link.